cesbo/help/en/astra/input/udp.md

 </details>

-### UDP Input is not working
+### Not working

+Not working means a zero bitrate in the Astra MPEG-TS Analyzer output.

 First of all check traffic on the network interface with `tcpdump` tool.
-If there is no information about incoming packets need to check network configuration or source configuration.
+If there is no information about incoming packets, then need to check network configuration or source configuration.

 <details>
-<summary>UDP Input is not working (IGMP version)</summary>

-Many operating systems send a subscription request to the multicast group with IGMPv3 protocol.
+<summary>Not working: No packets in tcpdump output.
+Check IGMP version</summary>

+Most Linux distributions uses IGMPv3 protocol to manage subscription to the multicast group.

-If the network switch cannot work with this protocol, or the protocol is not configured - the attempt to subscribe to the multicast group will fail.
-IGMPv2 is supported by most switches:
+If network switch doesn't support IPGMv3 protocol or protocol is not configured on the switch, then need to turn IGMPv2 in the Linux settings.
+IGMPv2 is supported by most switches.

 Append to the file `/etc/sysctl.conf` next line: